W4RA/speechmatching/README.rst

 The last file in this list is named ``unknown.mp3``, and it is believed this audio file belongs to one of the three spoken words ``speech``, ``house``, or ``tree``, for which we have several samples available.

-A single recording can be loaded and analysed:
+A single recording can be loaded and analyzed:

 .. code-block:: python